King bird-of-paradise: Ecology and behaviour

-There is little information available about this species’ behavior.
+There is little information available about this species' behavior.
 They are inconspicuous and may be hard to locate, except for males at their display trees.

 Courtship and breeding

 The species is polygynous, with the promiscuous adult males displaying in isolation at exploded leks and in groups at traditional arboreal courts.
 They are perhaps more persistent callers than any other birds of paradise.
 Courtship involves complex vocalizations, feather manipulations, and a variety of body posturing and movements, including hanging fully inverted and pendulum-like swinging.
-An extraordinary courtship display is performed by the male with a series of tail swinging, fluffing of the white abdominal feathers that makes the bird look like a cottonball, and acrobatic movements of their elongated tail wires.
+An extraordinary courtship display is performed by the male with a series of tail swinging, fluffing of the white abdominal feathers that makes the bird look like a cotton ball, and acrobatic movements of their elongated tail wires.

 Breeding occurs at least during March through October.
-The open cup nest is built into a tree cavity (unique within family), within which two eggs are laid.
-Female builds the nest and cares for the young without male assistance.
+The open cup nest is built into a tree cavity (unique within the family), within which two eggs are laid.
+The female builds the nest and cares for the young without male assistance.
 In captivity, incubation lasted 17 days and the nestling period was 14 days.

 Feeding and diet

 The diet consists mainly of fruits and arthropods.
-Foraging occurs at all forest levels, where birds often join mixed species foraging flocks to seek arthropods in the lower forest.
+Foraging occurs at all forest levels, where birds often join mixed-species foraging flocks to seek arthropods in the lower forest.

 Conservation status

 The species is tentatively assessed as being in decline due to habitat loss and unsustainable levels of hunting.
-However, despite the fact that the population trend appears to be decreasing, being a widespread and an abundant species throughout their large habitat range, the king bird-of-paradise is evaluated as Least Concern on the IUCN Red List of Threatened Species.
-It is listed on Appendix II of CITES.
+However, despite the fact that the population trend appears to be decreasing, being a widespread and abundant species throughout their large habitat range, the king bird-of-paradise is evaluated as Least Concern on the IUCN Red List of Threatened Species.
+It is listed in Appendix II of CITES.